vbrabandt2005/vbrabandt2005.github.io/_posts/2025-03-02-steam-controller.md

 ### Conclusion

-Admittedly not all Steam Games will support the Steam Controller, some you have to make your own configurations (especially less-popular indie games), but honestly that's what makes the Steam Controller so cool, it's basically a tinkerers controller, it's unique and way ahead of it's time, and it's understandable why today there's a big cult-following of this controller, I think why it didn't sell well was because it was trying to fix an issue not every person really had, not everyone back then had the **Steam Machine** (*wink, wink*), and the majority of gamers usually have their Gaming PCs on a desk, the amount of HTPC-users which felt the need of this kind of controller were probably rare.
+Admittedly not all Steam Games will support the Steam Controller, some you have to make your own configurations (especially less-popular indie games), but honestly that's what makes the Steam Controller so cool, it's basically a tinkerers controller, it's unique and way ahead of it's time, and it's understandable why today there's a big cult-following of this controller, I think why it didn't sell well was because it was trying to fix an issue not every person really had, not everyone back then had a Steam Machine (wink, wink), and since the majority of gamers usually have their gaming PCs on a desk, the number of HTPC users who felt the need for this kind of controller was probably small.

-In fact, in all honestly I can't really even recommend this controller except to those with very specific use cases, yes, this controller was ahead of it's time, but it's has it's flaws, I think it's biggest flaw is it's biggest speciality and it's the touchpads, the common people just wasn't used to the idea and admittedly not every game adapt well to the control scheme which the Steam Controller is able to provide, saying it straight a touchpad can't really replace a thumbstick.
+In fact, in all honestly I can't really even recommend this controller except to those with very specific use cases, yes, this controller was ahead of it's time, but it has its flaws, I think it's biggest flaw is it's biggest speciality and it's the touchpads, the common people just wasn't used to the idea and admittedly not every game adapt well to the control scheme which the Steam Controller is able to provide, to put it simply, a touchpad can't really replace a thumbstick.

-The Steam Controller legacy is think is bigger than most people think, despite being called a "failure", it did surprise the market with something innovative and sometimes we need something like that no-matter how necessary, and the fact that the Steam Deck's control scheme (which is of course can be considered something of a successor) is considered one of it's main buying of the Steam Deck, Valve has constantly been obsessed with perfecting there inventions and their progress shows.
+The Steam Controller legacy is think is bigger than most people think, despite being called a "failure", it did surprise the market with something innovative, and sometimes we need something like that, no matter how necessary, and the fact that the Steam Deck's control scheme (which is of course can be considered something of a successor) is considered one of it's main buying of the Steam Deck, Valve has constantly been obsessed with perfecting there inventions and their progress shows.

 There has been leaks and rumours of Valve potentially returning to the Steam Machine and if you want to make a home-console, you need to make a controller, there has been recent leaks which shows a model of a Steam Deck-like controller but without the screen, and it looks quite interesting, it basically fixes the issue with the OG Steam Controller, all the Thumbsticks are there, while keeping the innovative touchpads, it looks awesome and I will probably get it if the leaks are real.